Negotiating job offers

 If you negotiate a $5,000 increase, you will make $5,000 more the first year at your new job.
 And you will make $5,000 the next year, and the next year, and the next year.
 Over 20 years, that $5,000 salary increase would be worth more than $100,000.
 Negotiating starting salary at a new company is one of the best opportunities to get this sort of increase or even more.

-A salary negotiation script you can use to negotiate starting salary
+A counter offer calculator you can use to negotiate starting salary

 The Fearless Salary Negotiation method is easy to use while generating phenomenal results.
 It’s so easy, I summarized it on this single page.